“Ah, man, that’s just a bunch of broscience.”

 This is as close to science as you’ll see in the strength and conditioning world, and it’s part of why (among many other phenomenal traits) their head strength coach got promoted to the NHL — for his ability to collect data and use it perform experiments and draw conclusions to ultimately make players — and the team — better.

 Earlier this year, I had been hearing over and over from nutrition experts like Jim Lavalle and others in the sports performance world about the importance of supplementing with magnesium, because it’s so important for recovery and sleep, yet the vast majority of Americans — especially those who are active, are drastically deficient.
+An NHL strength coach even told me that in a few years he thinks we’ll be talking about magnesium the same way we talk about vitamin: as a no-brainer supplement.

 So, I did my research on the best magnesium supplements and decided to try BiOptimizers Magnesium.